ACCISA/routing-agent/README.md

   - All messages are encrypted using AES.
 Each agent has a unique key for message encryption and decryption.
 - **TLS Communication**:
   - Secure communication between agents using TLS (Transport Layer Security).
+- - **Custom Routing Protocol**:
+  - Implements a custom protocol for routing messages between agents and delivering them to the intended destination efficiently.
+- **Python Console Interaction**:
+  - A Python console interface is provided for interacting with agents, allowing commands to be sent to agents, encrypted using AES, and routed via the custom protocol.

 ## Architecture